issacto/exam_notes/AWS_ML/readme.md

    eg
    Decreasing the class probability threshold makes the model more sensitive and, therefore, marks more cases as the positive class, which is fraud in this case.

+9. Sagemaker Algorithms
+  1. Linear learner
+   2. XGboost (tree) (you can customize your own training scripts)
+       1. XGboost = CSV must not have a column header record!!!.
+Target variable must be the first column
+       2. Hyperparameters
+           1. Subsample - smaller,  less overfitting
+           2. ETA - reduce step size, prevent overfitting
+           3. Gamma - minimum loss reduction to create a partition , larger = less overfitting
+           4. Alpha - L1 Regularisation, larger less overfitting
+           5. Lambda -L2 , larger less overfitting
+           6. Eval_metr-> if care about false positive then use AUC
+           7. Scale_pos_weight (adjust balance of positive and negative , helpful for unbalanced class)
+           8. Max_depth ( too high will overfit)
+   3. Seq2Seq (translation/speech2Text/summarisation)
+   4. DeepAR (time series) RNN
+   5. BlazingText (text classification/ word2vec) - > Skip-gram model focuses on generating embeddings for individual words rather than entire tweets, classification Just a gsingle word!!, find classification.
+Word2vec only single WORD!!!! `__label__4 linux ready for prime time, intel says.`
+   6. Object2Vec (word2vec but for things) find similarity
+   7. Object Detection
+   8. Image Classification
+   9. Semantic Segmentation (medical/self driving) pixel-level  classification
+   10. Random Cut Forest -> Unsupervised deep learning, Anomaly detection / outliner removal, unsupervised, fraud detection
+   11. Neural Topic Model (Classify or summarize documents) (unsupervised)
+   12. LDA ( Latent Dirichlet Allocation, topic) things other than words  (unsupervised)  LDA is a "bag-of-words" model, which means that the order of words does not matter Observations are referred to as documents.
+The feature set is referred to as vocabulary.
+A feature is referred to as a word.
+And the resulting categories are referred to as topics
+   13. KNN (Nearest-Neighbors) classification
+   14. KMeans (clustering) - Apply the "elbow method" by analyzing a plot of the total within-cluster sum of squares (WSS) against the number of clusters (k).
+       1. Must Hyperparameter -> feature_dim,k
+   15. PCA (unsupervised dimensional reduction)
+   16. Factorisation Machines (recommendation sparse) (float32)
+   17. IP Insights unsupervised(abnormal/annonymous IP address)
+   18.  sagemaker-spark library
+   19. With IAM identity-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied for Amazon SageMaker
+   20. Amazon SageMaker supports authorization based on resource tags

+10. High level Amazon Service
+   1. Amazon Comprehend -> NLP / Entities / Sentiment / Topic Comprehension ; Can take non English content!
+No need translation
+   2. Amazon Translate
+   3. Amazon Transcribe (Speech to Text)
+   4. Amazon Polly (Text to Speech, Speak) (Synthesis Markup Language SSML to give control to pronunciation / whispering)
+   5. Rekognition (Computer Vision) -> detect celebrities, Amazon Rekognition Video
+   6. Forecast (“AutoML” chooses best model for your )
+   7. Lex (Alexa) -> can also take speech
+   8. Personalise  (recommendation)

+11. Sagemaker Pre and Post Deployment
+     1. Training
+         1. SageMaker Notebook, Console, API
+            Jupyter notebook
+               Save as /home/ec2-user/SageMaker then notebook won’t lose any files when instance restarts Specify the output path on an Amazon S3 bucket where the trained model will persist
+     2. Inference
+            1. Neo + AWS IoT Greengrass = compiler + runtime = Edge computing
+            2. SageMaker Batch Transform - no need real time and batch a lot
+            3. Distributed GPU training = Horovod, Accelerated Computing / AI – GPU instances -> g3, g4, p2, p3
+            4. Autopilot -> HPO / Ensembling (10 modells) .
+Auto => >100MB, HPO and smaller = Ensembling
+            5. Inference Pipelines can be used to make either real-time predictions or to process batch transforms
+                - 2-15 containers
+                - Use pre-built TensorFlow docker images provided by SageMaker to train and host models on SageMaker infrastructure
+                 Connection
+                       Connect to the SageMaker API or to the SageMaker Runtime through an interface endpoint in your Virtual Private Cloud (VPC)
+                        Use AWS Key Management Service (AWS KMS) to manage encryption keys for encrypting data at rest and use TLS for encrypting data in transit.
+                        Enable network isolation for training jobs and models
+            6. Elastic Inference = At fraction of cost of using a GPU instance

+   3. Monitoring
+       1. Cloudwatch = system, cloudTrail = api, user activity
+            SageMaker monitoring metrics are available on CloudWatch at a 1-minute frequency CloudWatch keeps the SageMaker monitoring statistics for 15 months.
+However, the Amazon CloudWatch console limits the search to metrics that were updated in the last 2 weeks
+      2. CloudTrail
+               log user activities
+               provides a record of actions taken by a user, role, or an AWS service in Amazon SageMaker.
+CloudTrail keeps this record for a period of 90 days